-- 1.0 Early Retirement [see also: 2.5.1] - 1.1 On the request of a full-time Faculty member, early retirement will be granted if the individual: - a. has reached the age of eligibility for Canada Pension before the beginning of the academic year in which early retirement would commence; and, - b. has completed 25 years service as a Faculty member at the University. - 1.2 The early retirement commencement date of a Faculty member will be the anniversary of the date on which she or he took up his or her appointment. - 1.3 A Faculty member electing early retirement will notify the Academic Vice-President and Provost to this effect by the January 31 preceding the academic year during which the early retirement will commence. - 1.4 A Faculty member who elects early retirement is henceforth eligible for short-term contract work assignments only. - 1.5.1 A Faculty member who elects early retirement will continue to receive the Health, Dental, and Emergency Travel Plan benefit of full-time Faculty members [see 1.16.1] until the normal date of retirement. - 1.5.2 Tuition benefits apply to a Faculty member receiving the retirement allowance [see 1.17]. - 1.6.1 A Faculty member who has elected early retirement has the same rights as other retired members of Faculty [see 3.3, below]. - 1.6.2 For those Faculty members holding external research grants on retirement, the University will provide laboratory or office space for the duration of the grant.

-1.6.3 When the Faculty member reaches the normal date of retirement, all benefits, rights, and privileges will be afforded as if retirement had taken place at that date.

-2.0 Retirement from Long Term Disability

-A Faculty member receiving Long Term Disability Benefits up to age 65 will retire on the first day of the month coincident with or next following his or her 65th birthday [see 1.16.5].

-3.0 General Considerations Retirement
+- 1.1 Retirement [see also: 2.5.1] - 1.2 On the request of a full-time Faculty member, retirement will be granted if the individual: - b. has reached the age of 60 before the beginning of the academic year in which retirement would commence; and, - c. has completed 25 years' service as a Faculty member at the University. - 1.3 The retirement commencement date of a Faculty member will be July 1. - 1.4 A Faculty member electing retirement under this section will notify the Academic Vice-President & Provost to this effect by October31 (or seven (7) months) preceding the academic year during which the retirement will commence. - 1.5 A Faculty member who elects retirement under this section only is henceforth eligible for short-term contract work assignments only. - 1.5.1 A Faculty member who elects retirement under this section will continue to receive the Health, Dental, and Emergency Travel Plan benefit (subject to exclusions for pre-existing conditions) of full-time Faculty members [see 1.16.1] until the July 1 following their 65th birthday. - 1.5.2 Tuition benefits apply to a Faculty member under this section, until the July 1 following their 65th birthday [see 1.17]. - 1.6.1 A Faculty member who has elected retirement under this section has the same rights as other retired members of Faculty [see 3.3, below]. - 1.6.2 For those Faculty members holding external research grants on retirement, the University will provide laboratory or office space for the duration of the grant. - 1.6.3 When the Faculty member reaches the July 1 following their 65th birthday, all benefits, rights, and privileges will be afforded as if retirement had taken place at that date. - 2.0 Retirement from Long Term Disability - 2.1 A Faculty member receiving Long Term Disability Benefits up to age 65 will retire on the first day of the month coincident with or next following their 65th birthday [see 1.16.5]. - 3.0 General Considerations Retirement - 3.1 A Faculty member's tenure with the University ceases upon retirement. - 3.2 A Faculty member must give up administrative posts upon retirement.

-- 3.1 A Faculty member's tenure with the University ceases upon retirement. - 3.2 A Faculty member must give up administrative posts upon retirement. - 3.3 The University will use its best efforts to provide shared laboratory and office space, administrative support and services, e-mail account and library privileges for retired members of its Faculty for a maximum period of five years after retirement.
+3.3 The University will use its best efforts to provide shared laboratory and office space, administrative support and services, e-mail account and library privileges for retired members of its Faculty for a maximum period of five years after retirement.